zhuofany/Yu-portfolio/Final-Project-Three.md

 I previously used a large number of icons to indicate the proportion, but according to user research, too many icons make it difficult to draw an obvious conclusion.
 So, first, I removed the filter and divided the original visualization into three parts: total, female, and male.
 I reduced the number of icons in the "total" visualization to four and changed the color of one icon to green and the rest to gray to better represent the "25%" ratio.
 Similarly, I reduced the female and male visualizations to ten icons.

 **_After change:_**
 After the change, there are three visualizations in total.
+I just insert these three visualizations on the Shorthand Page one by one.

 <div class="infogram-embed" data-id="b140a9f4-e070-4f2a-95d9-313ed558f034" data-type="interactive" data-title="update: consumer perception"></div><script>!function(e,i,n,s){var t="InfogramEmbeds",d=e.getElementsByTagName("script")[0];if(window[t]&&window[t].initialized)window[t].process&&window[t].process();else if(!e.getElementById(n)){var o=e.createElement("script");o.async=1,o.id=n,o.src="https://e.infogram.com/js/dist/embed-loader-min.js",d.parentNode.insertBefore(o,d)}}(document,0,"infogram-async");</script><div style="padding:8px 0;font-family:Arial!important;font-size:13px!important;line-height:15px!important;text-align:center;border-top:1px solid #dadada;margin:0 30px"><a href="https://infogram.com/b140a9f4-e070-4f2a-95d9-313ed558f034" style="color:#989898!important;text-decoration:none!important;" target="_blank">update: consumer perception</a><br><a href="https://infogram.com" style="color:#989898!important;text-decoration:none!important;" target="_blank" rel="nofollow">Infogram</a></div>